Hilarious Netflix stand-up comedy specials you can stream this weekend

 15. Eddie Murphy – Delirious (1983)

-In this iconic special, Eddie Murphy takes the stage in tight, red leather and proceeds to deliver some spot-on impression of Elvis and Stevie Wonder, while also delighting the audience with tales of his childhood and observations about everyday life.
+In this iconic special, Eddie Murphy takes the stage in tight, red leather and proceeds to deliver some spot-on impressions of Elvis and Stevie Wonder, while also delighting the audience with tales of his childhood and observations about everyday life.
 Some of his views and attitudes are dated, so certain jokes didn’t age particularly well.
 But there’s an energy to the entire performance that more than makes up for it.
 If you’re a fan of Murphy or stand-up comedy in general, this one is a must.

 More streaming free trials and deals